bioconnector/bims8382/faq.md

 ## Can I audit this course?

 Yes!
 However, **_you will be expected to attend every class meeting, participate in coding exercises during class, and complete any and all assignments_**, just as if you are taking the course for credit.

-To get on the audit list, please email me (<a href="http://www.google.com/recaptcha/mailhide/d?k=01Wp6BFjxhU6BE1ONDOeDAZg==&amp;c=hClvy-RObaqm8ONK69PMtLKUh74mVHLjokUJXLgkUHk=" onclick="window.open('http://www.google.com/recaptcha/mailhide/d?k\07501Wp6BFjxhU6BE1ONDOeDAZg\75\75\46c\75hClvy-RObaqm8ONK69PMtLKUh74mVHLjokUJXLgkUHk\075', '', 'toolbar=0,scrollbars=0,location=0,statusbar=0,menubar=0,resizable=0,width=500,height=300'); return false;" title="Reveal this e-mail address">s...</a>@virginia.edu), stating that you agree to the statement above.
-The first day of the course is Monday, Feb 22, 2016.
-I will open the course to auditing after students have registered for credit.
+[Click here to register to request to audit](https://docs.google.com/forms/d/1tHO-X4DupnHgIEsUei0K3kX5_UfLRK-y2KfxmxC6Ux0/viewform).
+The first day of the course is Monday, Feb 15, 2016.
+One week prior to the course starting, I will allow anyone who's requested to audit into the course, giving priority to people registering for credit.
+There are still plenty of seats open, so good chances you'll be able to get in.

 ## Where do I get more help?